buildpacks/docs/content/docs/app-journey.md

 ##### Auto-detection

 What enables buildpacks to be transparent is auto-detection.
 This happens when a platform sequentially tests groups of buildpacks against your app's source code.
-The first group that succesfully detects your source code will become the selected set of buildpacks for your app.
+The first group that successfully detects your source code will become the selected set of buildpacks for your app.
 Detection criteria is specific to each buildpack -- for instance, an **NPM buildpack** might look for a `package.json`, and a **Go buildpack** might look for Go source files.